wenbobao/PPiOS-Rename/README.md

 *PPiOS-CG* can be used on its own or alongside [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios), [PreEmptive Solutions](https://www.preemptive.com/)' product for control-flow obfuscation of iOS apps.

-*PPiOS-CG* works by generating a special set of `#define` statements that automatically rename symbols during compilation.
+*PPiOS-CG* works by generating a special set of `#define` statements (e.g. `#define createArray y09FYzLXv7T`) that automatically rename symbols during compilation.
 It includes a number of features:

 * Analyze a Mach-O binary to identify symbols to be renamed
 * Apply the renaming rules to the project source code